-Starting in June 2020, Missions will no longer be available to anyone on Khan Academy.
+On June 30, 2020, Missions will no longer be available to anyone on Khan Academy.
 However, we encourage everyone to check out the improved version, Course Mastery, which already exists in the Course Library, and is available for more subjects than Mission was able to cover.
 It would also include spaced repetition and spiral review.
 For more information about Course Mastery, check out this article.
 To learn more about spiral review in Course Mastery, see more below and read on here.

 Why We’re Removing Missions

 There are several reasons we’re saying goodbye to Missions.
 One major reason is that the Missions code base (the building blocks that make Missions work) is very old, causing errors and disruptions in the Missions experience, and making it increasingly difficult for our developers to maintain.
 We want to deliver the best possible experience, and the challenges listed above prevent us from doing that well.

 Secondly, our goal is for our self-paced learning tools to be useful and meaningful to all learners -- those who use it independently and those who use it in the classroom.
 There are several aspects of the Missions system that make it difficult for classrooms to use, which we have improved in Course Mastery:

 - Teachers couldn’t assign Missions to students, which made it difficult for teachers to track student work and progress.
 In Course Mastery, teachers can assign mastery goals and see how students are progressing towards those goals.